 If you’re considering virtual credit card numbers to help keep your account safe, you should know which card issuers and credit cards offer this option.
 Consider how the following card issuers use virtual card numbers and make them available to customers.

-Citi allows cardholders to enroll online and use its website to generate a unique token whenever necessary.
-It even provides cardholders with a web-based tool (or a downloadable version for PCs) in order to receive their unique tokens when needed.
+- Citi bank’s virtual credit card: Citi allows cardholders to enroll online and use its website to generate a unique token whenever necessary.

 The bottom line